Shinji Ikari: Characterization and themes

-After he arrives in Tokyo-3, Shinji repeats, "I mustn't run away" to face his responsibilities, and the sentence becomes a typical mantra of the character.
+After he arrives in Tokyo-3, Shinji repeats, "I mustn't run away" to face his responsibilities, and the sentence becomes one of the character's recurring mantras.
 In the twentieth episode, he remembers escaping from the experimental site where his mother died.
-This event generated in him the idea of "not running away", which an official pamphlet describes as "compulsive".
-In an interview, Anno said that contrary to the interpretation by fans, the theme of the series is not about "not having to run away", but "It's ok to run away"; according to him, "it's perfectly fine" to run away sometimes and that "There are things that you gain and things that you lose running away, after all.
+This event instilled in him the idea of "not running away", which an official pamphlet describes as "compulsive".
+In an interview, Anno said that, contrary to fans' interpretation, the theme of the series is not about "not having to run away", since "It's ok to run away"; according to him, "it's perfectly fine" to run away sometimes and that "There are things that you gain and things that you lose running away, after all.
 Although, if you don't pick something, then there are times when you get neither.
 That's the same as with dying".
-Hiroki Azuma, a Japanese philosopher and cultural critic, speaking of his motto, "I mustn't run away", described Evangelion as a story that depicts "anxiety without a cause", linking this feeling to the repercussions after the Aum Shinrikyō attack.
+Anno added the line "You can run away" following a discussion with Sadamoto, who noted that many novels inspired by psychotherapy presented the idea that it was acceptable to run away; Anno ultimately used Sadamoto's exact words in the episode.
+Hiroki Azuma, a Japanese philosopher and cultural critic, speaking of Shinji's motto, "I mustn't run away", described Evangelion as a story that depicts "anxiety without a cause", linking this feeling to the repercussions of the Aum Shinrikyō attack.
 Azuma also described Shinji and other characters in the series as "stereotypical characters" through which Anno succeeded in portraying the nineties.
-Psychiatrist Kōji Mizobe indicated him as a dependent boy unable to communicate but also argued that the fundamental characteristic of Shinji is sociability, describing him as a "sympathetic person" who accepts and imitates others.
-Mizobe interpreted a scene from the ninth episode, in which he synchronizes with Asuka's movements during a train, as proof of this ability.
-He also interpreted Evangelion as a story in which the main characters try to build their stable identity, saying that Shinji and Asuka's communication problems are why, even years after the first airing, younger Japanese viewers identify themselves with the characters.
+Psychiatrist Kōji Mizobe described him as a dependent boy who struggles to communicate but also argued that Shinji's fundamental characteristic was his sociability, describing him as a "sympathetic person" who accepts and imitates others.
+Mizobe interpreted a scene from the ninth episode, in which he synchronizes with Asuka's movements on a train, as proof of this ability.
+He also interpreted Evangelion as a story in which the main characters try to build stable identities, arguing that Shinji and Asuka's communication problems explained why younger Japanese viewers continued to identify with the characters years after the series first aired.

-Critics interpreted Shinji as an alter ego of the series director, Hideaki Anno, and as an otaku.
-IGN's Ramsey Isler interpreted his feelings as a reflection of Anno's mood; according to him, Anno "went through a serious bout of depression while making the show and, like a true artist, he poured all of that emotion and despair into his work".
-Isler also interpreted his characterization and battles against the Angels as a metaphor for Anno's attempts "to defeat his own personal demons".
-Assistant director Tsurumaki gave a similar interpretation, working on the series with the idea that Shinji's emotions are a reflection of Anno's feelings: "That's why in the scenario planning sessions, I was always saying something like, 'Isn't that a little too hero-like for Shinji to say?
-Hideaki Anno isn't that much of a hero'".
-Tsurumaki also thought that Shinji could only be understood by "Japanese fans of this generation".